 Fire Ant Feeding Habits

 Fire ants are omnivorous which allows them to survive almost anywhere they nest.
 Outdoors they feed on animal and plant material.
 The ant’s diet mainly includes carbohydrates, fat and protein.
 This flexible diet also makes homes perfect foraging ground because these foods are abundant.

 Anyone who has been bitten by a fire ant understands the reason why these ants are named as such.
 The attack leaves a burning and itching sensation.

 It is not so much the bite that hurts but the venom.
 Fire ants bite simply for grip before injecting toxic venom (Solenopsin) into the victim using a stinger located on the abdomen.
 The burning or itching sensation is caused more by the venom rather than the bite.

 Hire a Professional Exterminator

 Getting rid of fire ants in Toronto is a long process that begins with identifying nests and using the most appropriate extermination method.
 DIY extermination is almost guaranteed to fail because of the vast network of tunnels in your typical nest.
 Additionally, over-the-counter pesticides simply don’t work.
-Only a professional ant exterminator can guarantee permanent fire ant removal.
+Call The Exterminators today and find out about our warranties: 647-496-2211.